-- 4.6 The National Planning Policy Framework (NPPF) expects local planning authorities to play a key role in encouraging other parties to take maximum advantage of the pre-application stage. - 4.7 Pre-application tdiscussions provide greater certainty and clarity to an applicant by identifying key planning issues and requirements at an early stage.
-This gives the local planning authority the opportunity to influence a scheme before an application is submitted.
-The discussions are confidential and the submission of a request for pre-application advice will not be publicised until a planning application is submitted. - 4.8 The Council expects applicants to consult with neighbours and those who may be affected by the proposals before seeking pre-application advice and/or during the process.
+- 4.6 The National Planning Policy Framework (NPPF) expects local planning authorities to play a key role in encouraging developers to take maximum advantage of the pre-application stage.
+As well as being encouraged to engage with the local planning authority, developers should be encouraged to engage with the local community and, where relevant, with statutory and non-statutory consultees. - 4.7 Pre-application discussions provide greater certainty and clarity to an applicant by identifying key planning issues and requirements at an early stage.
+They give the local planning authority the opportunity to influence a scheme before an application is submitted.
+The discussions are confidential and the submission of a request for pre-application advice will not be publicised until a planning application is submitted. - 4.8 In accordance with the NPPF the Council expects applicants to consult with the local community and relevant consultees before and/or during the pre-application advice process.
+The Council will expect developers to demonstrate that they have undertaken engagement and how they have taken account of the feedback.
 It is important that both the Council and the community have an opportunity to influence proposals before submission.